DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/SETUP/Parameters.md

 <br> ![DocuSign parameters](../IMAGES/Parameters-4.png "DocuSign parameters")

 ### 1. Web service address
 DocuSign will provide the web address utilized to initiate the connection to your DocuSign account.
-Two variants of this field value will be used; one for a development or non-production instance and the second for production. <br>
+Two variants of this field value will be used; one for a development or non-production instance and the second for your production instance. <br>

-Navigate to **Apps and Keys** from the DocuSign admin portal and copy the **Account Base URI**. <br>
+Navigate to **Apps and Keys** from the DocuSign admin portal and copy the **Account Base URL** to place in this field. <br>
 Example: https://demo.docusign.net

 <br> ![Web service address](../IMAGES/Parameters-6.png "Web service address")